This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Prevention of hip dislocation and more

-Regardless of what type of assistance you decide on, be sure to speak with your child’s health care team beforehand.
-It’s always a good idea to get professional medical assessments on your child’s strengths and weaknesses.
+Regardless of the type of assistance you decide on, speak with your child’s healthcare team beforehand.
+Getting professional medical assessments of your child’s strengths and weaknesses is always a good idea.
 This will help you make a better decision about which aids and therapies will help the most.

 Lifelong Financial Assistance for Your Child's Birth Injury